-Welcome to the new Scholarship Blog at UC Hastings College of the Law.
-The blog is meant to disseminate the ideas of the thought leaders here at UC Hastings to readers of all stripes: academics, lawmakers, practitioners, judges, and others.
+Welcome to the Scholarship Blog at UC Law SF.
+The blog is meant to disseminate the ideas of the thought leaders here at UC Law SF to readers of all stripes: academics, lawmakers, practitioners, judges, and others.

 We have modeled this blog on the successful JOTWELL model in two ways.